finos/datahelix/generator/docs/ProfileValidation.md

 ## Temporal validation
 The profile supports several temporal operations inclusing: is after, is before, is after or at, is before or at.
-Usage of temporal constrains implies that the Type of the field is TEMPORAL.
+Usage of temporal constraints implies that the Type of the field is TEMPORAL.

 | Constraint                                |                   Temporal range                  | Field Type |